foonathan/array/README.md

     /// \returns The maximum size of a memory block managed by this storage,
-    /// or `memory_block::max_size()` if there is no limitation by the storage itself. static size_type max_size(const arg_type& args) noexcept;
+    /// or `memory_block::max_size()` if there is no limitation by the storage itself.
+    ///
+    /// This function is optional: if it isn't provided, `memory_block::max_size()` is used instead. static size_type max_size(const arg_type& args) noexcept;
 };
 ```